-The Wildlife Preservation Society believes that an integrated system of marine sanctuaries is essential for the maintenance of marine biodiversity within the marine environment.
+The Australian Wildlife Society believes that an integrated system of marine sanctuaries is essential for the maintenance of marine biodiversity within the marine environment.
 The Society believes:

-- all states should have a comprehensive network of marine sanctuaries to protect our marine wildlife. - there should be no "take" of any kind in a marine sanctuary. - 50% of marine parks should become marine sanctuaries.
+all states should have a comprehensive network of marine sanctuaries to protect our marine wildlife.

+- there should be no "take" of any kind in a marine sanctuary. - 50% of marine parks should become marine sanctuaries. - Rules apply to help ensure healthy and sustainable fisheries for future generations in regards to recreational fishing and commercial fishing we suggest that these rules are abided by and the appropriate licenses obtained.

-- 1. Marine Parks are not the same as marine sanctuaries.
+- Marine parks are not the same as marine sanctuaries.
 Currently, marine sanctuaries comprise as little as 3% to 6% of marine parks.
-The vast majority of marine parks are zoned "general use" which means in many circumstances there is very little difference in the activities permitted inside the marine park and those permitted outside. - 2.
-Marine sanctuaries are coastal, estuarine or oceanic areas managed to conserve biodiversity.
-They range from small, highly

-- protected areas that focus on species or community protection, to large multiple areas that include complex linkages of ecosystems and habitats. - 3.
-Marine sanctuaries should be one of a number of tools for the protection of biodiversity.
+The vast majority of marine parks are zoned "general use" which means in many circumstances there is very little difference in the activities permitted inside the marine park and those permitted outside. - Marine sanctuaries are coastal, estuarine or oceanic areas managed to conserve biodiversity.
+They range from small, highly protected areas that focus on species or community protection, to large multiple areas that include complex linkages of ecosystems and habitats. - 3.
+Marine sanctuaries should be one of a number of tools for the protection of biodiversity. - Numerous marine species use mangroves as nurseries during early life stages.
+It is evident that conserving mangroves will be essential to the persistence of marine species and should be protected.